karanshah0206/Type-To-Write/README.md

 # Type To Write

-Convert your Text To Handwriting Online (Free!) https://karanshah0206.github.io/Type-To-Write
+Easily convert your Text To Handwriting Online (Free!) https://karanshah0206.github.io/Type-To-Write

 In this new era of typing and video games, writing homework has become the new unfavorite.
 People, like myself, cringe when asked to submit a written assignment.